Producers Guild of America: History

 In 2001, the Producers Guild of America merged with the American Association of Producers (AAP), enabling the Guild to represent all members of the producing team.
 Since that time, the Guild has been composed of three Councils: The Producers Council (representing producers, executive producers and co-producers), the AP Council (representing associate producers, production managers, production supervisors, segment and field producers, production coordinators, visual effects producers, and post-production staff) and the New Media Council.

-In 2001, producers John Schwally, Nelle Nugent and Steven Rosenbaum established the Producers Guild of America East Regional Chapter of the Guild, located in New York and servicing Guild members based on the East Coast.
+In 2001, producers John Schwally, Nelle Nugent, and Steven Rosenbaum established the Producers Guild of America East Regional Chapter of the Guild, located in New York and servicing Guild members based on the East Coast.
 Since 2012, Peter Saraf has served as chair of the region.

 In 2002, the Producers Guild established its New Media Council to recognize and represent producers working outside traditional television and film formats including, but not limited to, games (console, online and mobile), digital effects, digital animation, broadband and mobile storytelling, and more recently virtual reality, augmented reality and location-based attractions.

-The Producers Guild of America has an international committee aimed towards connecting producers across nations in creative industries.
-Founded by Stuart J. Levy, Nicholas de Wolff and William Stuart, it is presently co-chaired by Elizabeth Dell and Kayvan Mashayekh.
+The PGA has an international committee aimed towards connecting producers across nations in creative industries.
+Founded by Stuart Levy, Nicholas de Wolff, and William Stuart, it is currently chaired by Gary Lucchesi and Sacha Ben Harroche.

 Vance Van Petten served as the organization's National Executive Director from 2000 through 2021.
 Susan Sprung joined him in that position in 2019.

-On January 19, 2018, the Producers Guild of America adopted new sexual harassment guidelines.